 The average runs over all time-intervals (t_0,t_0+t) , (t_1,t_1+t) , ..., (t_N,t_N+t) , with $t_N=t_n-t_m$.
-Here n is the total number of simulation steps in the trajectory, and m is the number of discrete t values for which C(t) is computed.
-The value m can be set with the keyword MaxStep, and defaults to half the total number of simulation steps.
+Here n is the total number of frames read from the trajectory (as determined in the block TrajectoryInfo), and m is the number of discrete t values for which C(t) is computed.
+The value m can be set with the keyword MaxFrame, and defaults to half the total number of frames read.
 As stated above, the default average runs over the same number of time intervals for each value of t.
 If UseAllValues is selected, the average runs over all available time intervals for each value of t, which is large for small t, and smallest (N) for t_m .